 Climate change & global environmental governance

-ADMISSION CRITERIA A total of 25 participantswill be selected.
 The course is open to young professionals and college students from any stream.
-How to apply: Candidates are required to send their latest CV/resume with a short covering note to the emails given below.
+A total of 25 participants will be selected.
+How to apply: Candidates are required to send their latest CV/resume with a short covering note to the email addresses given below.

 When sending your draft/cheque, do mention on the envelope the name of the course.
 Email the draft/cheque number to course contact.

-COURSE TIMINGS: 9:30 am to 5:00pm, most of the weekends will be spent in the class or on field visits.
+9:30 am to 5:00pm.
+Most of the weekends will be spent in the class or on field visits.

 KAMLA CHOWDHRY FELLOWSHIPS

 The prestigious Kamla Chowdhry Fellowships will be awarded to select outstation Indian candidates to cover their stay costs in Delhi.